 No one merits salvation.
 The best anyone can do is like filthy or polluted garments in the eyes of God.
 The righteous deeds of the unregenerate are stained and polluted by sin.
 Therefore, God provided one way only for sinful people to become righteous in God’s eyes.
 This is accomplished through the obedience and righteousness of Christ on behalf of the elect.

-For as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.
-(Romans 5:19 ESV)
+19 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.
+Romans 5:19 (NASB)

 This is Christ’s active obedience in which his sinless life here on earth, His perfect obedience and absolute holiness, is credited to those who believe, repent, and trust in Him for their salvation.

-For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit, (1 Peter 3:18 ESV)
+18 For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; 1 Peter 3:18 (NASB)

 This is Christ’s passive obedience in which His death on the Cross fully paid the penalty for the elect’s sins and satisfied the wrath of God towards them.

 The elect’s holiness is fully dependent upon the work of Jesus Christ by God’s will.
 Is this holiness that enables the elect to see the Lord (Hebrews 12:14) the same holiness they have in Christ?
 No, and we see this clearly in that passage that the elect must strive for it.
-Those in Christ possess both a holiness that they have in Christ before God, and a holiness that they must strive after.
-This salvation is a salvation unto holiness: “For God has not called us for impurity, but in holiness.
+Those in Christ possess both a holiness that they have in Christ before God, and a holiness after which they must strive.
+This salvation is a salvation unto holiness.

-(1 Thessalonians 4:7 ESV).
-In 1 Corinthians 1:2 we read, “To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours:” (1 Corinthians 1:2 ESV) Here we have the word sanctified, which means “made holy” and then the phrase, “called to be saints.”
+Here we have the word “sanctified”, which means “made holy” and then the phrase, “saints by calling.”
 All in Christ are made holy in Him and they are called to be holy in their daily walk.